 But did you know that your preschooler is now at an ideal age to expand his or her musical horizons and abilities?

-Kids who grow up hearing music, singing songs, and moving to the beat are enjoying what experts call "a rich sensory environment."
-That's just a fancy way of saying they're exposed to a wide variety of tastes, smells, textures, colors, and sounds.
+Kids who grow up hearing music, singing songs, and moving to the beat are exposed to a wide variety of tastes, smells, textures, colors, and sounds.
 And researchers believe this forges more pathways between the cells in their brains.

 Musical experiences are an important way to help create these pathways, also called neural connections.
 And while listening to music is certainly key to creating them, it's when kids actively participate in music that they make the strongest connections.